Who says B2B selling can’t be fun…nel?

 In the middle of the funnel, your prospects are now researching to understand the market, your solution, and whether it can solve their pains.
 Your goal in this stage is to educate the buyer with mid-funnel marketing tools like a product demo, case studies, or in-depth content.

 At the bottom of the funnel, buyers are highly interested in your product.
 At this stage, it’s your job to help the prospect overcome any last objections and complete the sale.
+This is where B2B closing techniques will come in handy.

 Once the sale is complete, your customers will need to adopt your product or service and learn how to utilize it.
 At this final stage of the B2B sales funnel, use your customer success team to ensure that your customers fall in love with your product and recommend it to their networks.